conduktor/conduktor-docs/docs/gateway/configuration/kafka-authentication.md

 - Describe on cluster
 - Describe topics for alias topics creation

-### Non-Delegated
+### Gateway Managed Authentication
+We can enforce Gateway managing authentication by setting `${GATEWAY_SECURITY_MODE}` to `GATEWAY_MANAGED`.

-In Non-Delegated Authentication (Local, Oauth or mTLS), the connection is using the Gateway's Service Account to connect to the backing Kafka.
+In Gateway Managed Authentication (Local, Oauth or mTLS), the connection is using the Gateway's Service Account to connect to the backing Kafka.

 This Service Account must have all the necessary ACLs to perform not only the Gateway operations:
 - Read on internal topics and they should (ofc) exist